SPORTS INJURIES IN THE IMMATURE ATHLETE

 Injuries may be acute or secondary to overuse.
 Acute injuries occur instantaneously as in fractures or tendon ruptures.
 Overuse injuries occur from repetitive stress to an area that may not be accustomed to the activity.
 Stress fractures and tendonitis are overuse injuries.

 General treatment phases:

 - Immediate assessment and treatment: Identifying the injured body part is crucial.
-Reducing the inflammation with rest, ice, compression and elevation diminishes the magnitude of the injury.
+Reducing the inflammation with rest, ice, compression, and elevation diminish the magnitude of the injury.
 Crutches and cast immobilization may be necessary to allow the area to heal.

 - Regaining joint motion: when the acute phase of the injury has subsided, gentle exercises to improve joint motion is necessary.

-- Strengthening: Once motion is restored, gradual muscle strengthening and coordination programs allow return to sports.
+- Strengthening: Once motion is restored, gradual muscle strengthening and coordination programs allow a return to sports.

 Acute Fractures (Broken Bones): These occur when the bone or growth plate have been disrupted.
 They usually occur acutely from a fall but may also occur from a twisting motion.
 The bone will be tender and surrounding areas swollen.
 Treatment may include immobilization with a cast and crutches.
 Surgery may be necessary if the bones are out of place.

 Stress Fractures: These injuries occur when an abnormal amount of stress is applied to the bone over a short period of time.
 They are common when an athlete increases training intensity too quickly.
 Pain occurs later on in an activity.
 Pinpoint tenderness on the bone and swelling are seen.
 Rest and occasionally immobilization in a brace or cast may be necessary to allow healing.
 Cross training during the healing process is important.